- How to Open an HSA If You’re Self-Employed

 - CDs vs. High-Yield Savings Accounts: Which Should I Get?

 Certificates of deposit (CDs) and high-yield savings accounts are two popular options for savers looking to earn more interest on their money.
 Both offer higher returns compared to traditional savings accounts, but they come with different features and benefits.
-Understanding the distinctions between these two financial products can help you decide which one fits your… read more…
+Understanding the distinctions between CDs vs. high-yield savings accounts can help you decide which one fits… read more…

 - How Does a Traditional Savings Account Work?

 A traditional savings account works as a straightforward financial tool offered by banks and credit unions.
-They are designed to help individuals save money by earning interest over time.
-When you deposit money into a savings account, the bank uses these funds for loans and other investments, in return paying you interest as an incentive.… read more…
+Savings account interest rates help customers earn more money over time.
+In exchange, the bank uses these funds for loans and other investments Traditional accounts also differ quite a bit from their online counterparts, as online savings accounts tend… read more…

 - Do Savings Accounts Have Their Own Routing Numbers?